About this event

 - Pre-recorded training sessions to be accessed over an 8-week period

 - Two live on-line discussion with trainers Rachel Wright and Sarah Clayton

-The course will run for 4 weeks, from the beginning to end of each month.
-A delegate is expected to do 2-3 hours independent learning using the videos and workbooks each week.
-There will be a hosted live event on zoom in the beginning and end of the course (typically Wednesday lunchtime or evening – whichever is easiest for you).
-This is an opportunity to ask questions, get assistance and meet others delivery hands on postural care.
+The course will run for 8 weeks.
+A delegate is expected to do around 8 hours independent learning using the videos and workbooks .
+There will be 2 hosted live event on Zoom.
+The final event is compulsory in order to receive CPD certification This is an opportunity to ask questions, get assistance and meet others delivery hands on postural care.